open-mmlab/mmengine/docs/en/migration/model.md

 runner.train()
 ```

 In MMEngine, users can customize their model based on `BaseModel`, which implements the same logic as `OptimizerHook` in `train_step`.
-For high-level tasks, `train_step` will be called [train loop](mmengine.runner.loop) with the fixed arguments, and users do not need to care about the optimization process.
+For high-level tasks, `train_step` will be called in [train loop](mmengine.runner.loop) with specific arguments, and users do not need to care about the optimization process.
 For low-level tasks, users can override the `train_step` to customize the optimization process.

 <table class="docutils">
 <thead>